How to Measure Your Ring Size at Home

-So the same should be true when it comes to measuring your ring size before ordering jewelry online or hinting to your boyfriend what your dream engagement ring is.
+So the same should be true when it comes to measuring your ring size before ordering from the best jewelry stores or hinting to your boyfriend about some gorgeous engagement rings you've had your eye on.
 You could go to a jeweler, but that doesn't really fit with the whole doing-it-all-from-my-couch thing you've got going on.

 According to New York City's Catbird, a popular fine jewelry store in Brooklyn, "Your ring should fit your finger comfortably; snug enough so that it will not fall off, but loose enough to slide over your knuckle with some resistance."

-With standard ring sizes, every half a size matches up to a 0.4 millimeter increment, starting with size 3 equaling 14.1 mm, size 3.5 equal to 14.5 mm, size 4 equal to 14.9 mm, and so on.
-The most common ring sizes for women are 6 (16.5 mm), 6.5 (16.9 mm), and 7 (17.3 mm).
-For men, the most common sizes are 10 (19.8 mm), 10.5 (20.2 mm), and 11 (20.6 mm).
+- Use the ring size chart below to compare your measurement to the standard ring sizes, which go up by 0.4 millimeters every half-size.
+For instance, a size 3 ring is 14 mm, a size 3.5 ring is 14.4 mm, and a size 4 is 14.8mm.
+The most common ring sizes for women are 6 (16.5 mm), 6.5 (16.9mm), and 7 (17.3 mm), while the most common men's sizes are 10 (19.8mm), 10.5 (20.2 mm), and 11 (20.6 mm).

-If you're worried about one of those two strategies not guaranteeing accuracy, you can purchase your own ring-measurement tool.
+For the most accurate measurement, you can purchase your own ring-measurement tool.
 They don't tend to be expensive, and there are many options online so, again, you don't have to leave your house to get this step accomplished.